-- 3.18.5.1.2 are engaged in their child's schoolwork and progress; - 3.18.5.1.3 conduct themselves in an appropriate manner; - 3.18.5.1.4 take responsibility and support the efforts of school staff in maintaining a safe and respectful learning environment for all students: - 3.18.5.1.5 show an active interest in their child's school work and progress; - 3.18.5.1.6 communicate regularly with the school; 3.18.5.1.7 help their child be neat, appropriately dressed, and prepared for school; - 3.18.5.1.8 ensure that their child attends school regularly and on time: - 3.18.5.1.9 promptly report to the school their child's absence or late arrival;
+3.18.5.1.2 are engaged in their child's schoolwork and progress; 3.18.5.1.3 conduct themselves in an appropriate manner; 3.18.5.1.4 take responsibility and support the efforts of school staff in maintaining a safe and respectful learning environment for all students; 3.18.5.1.5 communicate regularly with the school; 3.18.5.1.6 help their child be neat, appropriately dressed, and prepared for school; 3.18.5.1.7 ensure that their child attends school regularly and on time; 3.18.5.1.8 promptly report to the school their child's absence or late arrival; 3.18.5.1.9 become familiar with the provincial Code of Conduct, the Board's Code of Conduct, and the school Code of Conduct; 3.18.5.1.10 encourage and assist their child in following the rules of behaviour; and 3.18.5.1.11 assist school staff in dealing with disciplinary issues involving their child.

-- 3.18.5.1.10 show that they are become familiar with the provincial Code of Conduct, the Board's Code of Conduct, and the school rules Code of Conduct: - 3.18.5.1.11 encourage and assist their child in following the rules of behaviour; and 3.18.5.1.12 assist school staff in dealing with disciplinary issues involving their child. - 3.18.6 Community Partners and the Police - 3.18.6.1 Through outreach, partnerships already in place may be enhanced and new partnerships with community agencies and members of the community (e.g., Aboriginal Indigenous Elders) may also be created.
-Community agencies based service providers are resources that schools can use to deliver prevention or intervention programs.
+3.18.6 Community Partners

+3.18.6.1 Through outreach, partnerships already in place may be enhanced and new partnerships with community agencies and members of the community (e.g., Indigenous Elders) may also be created.
+Community based service providers are resources that schools can use to deliver prevention or intervention programs.
 Protocols are effective ways of establishing linkages between boards and community agencies and of formalizing the relationship between them.
 These partnerships must respect all applicable collective agreements.